shaker321/PetBnB/README.md

 ![Pet Index](docs/PetIndex.png)

 Search is an essential component of PetBnb.
-With an autocomplete search bar always ready for a new address and a map itching to be moved, users can browse for pets until finally remember to feed their own pets.
+With an autocomplete search bar always ready for a new address and a map itching to be moved, users can browse for pets until they finally remember to feed their own pets.

 The map is fully functional; markers disappear and reappear as the map moves, each marker has an info-box that includes a pet's picture, name, and price per day (plus each info-box is a link that can take you directly to a pet's profile), the map (and index items) can be sorted by price and species, the search bar moves the map accurately and accordingly, and much more!

+PetBnb utilizes custom SQL queries to fetch only the pets that reside in the current map area and meet the filter criteria rather than every single pet in our database.
+This results in significant server optimization.

 ### Posting Reviews